Polymer Clay Pixel Slabs, Stepped Layers, and Mirrored Pairs

 Key takeaways

-Start With Even Sheets
+Start With Even Slabs

 Pixel pieces fall apart visually when one layer is thicker than the next, because the staircase edge stops reading as intentional.